AndersSchmidtHansen/ConversationalDesignLanguage/README.md

 ### Cheatsheet
 For those in a hurry, here's a quick cheatsheet for the CIxD Syntax

- Interaction                              | Marker      | Syntax Example
+ Interactions and Content                 | Marker      | Syntax Example
  ---------------------------------------- | ----------- | ------------------------
  Action (clicking buttons etc.)           | `[]`        | `[Delete this message]` Prompts (alert boxes)                    | `()`        | `(Are you sure?)`